-Traditional techniques and legacy combine in preserved craftsmanship and you find inspiration for the types of experiences right for your family when exploring our 10 Italian Arts & Crafts - How to See and Experience Them.
+Traditional techniques and legacy combine in preserved craftsmanship and you can find inspiration for the types of experiences right for your family when exploring our Italian arts and crafts - how to see and experience them.

 From island hopping to cooking traditional Tuscan cuisine, these essential experiences will let your family explore the best of Italy during your vacation.

-You may visit the iconic destinations that are home to these exceptional experiences with sample itineraries from our Italy Family Vacations or clue yourself up further on Italian culture with our Italy Travel Guide.
+You may visit the iconic destinations that are home to these exceptional experiences with sample itineraries from our Italy family vacations or clue yourself up further on Italian culture with our Italy family travel guide.